hawkhai/hawkhai.github.io/_posts/2020-08-24-enum-win-device.md

 The SetupDiGetClassImageIndex function retrieves the index within the class image list of a specified class.

-Get device info set for device class (SetupDiGetClassDevs function) , when first call , the first and second parameters for this function should be set to “0”, the last parameter should be set property DIGCF_ALLCLASSES constant to get all class device.
+Get device info set for device class (SetupDiGetClassDevs function), when first call , the first and second parameters for this function should be set to “0”, the last parameter should be set property DIGCF_ALLCLASSES constant to get all class device.

 {% highlight cpp %}
 HDEVINFO
   SetupDiGetClassDevs(
-    IN LPGUID  ClassGuid,  OPTIONAL
+    IN LPGUID  ClassGuid  OPTIONAL,
-    IN PCTSTR  Enumerator,  OPTIONAL
+    IN PCTSTR  Enumerator  OPTIONAL,
-    IN HWND  hwndParent,  OPTIONAL
+    IN HWND  hwndParent  OPTIONAL,
     IN DWORD  Flags);
+{% endhighlight %}

+{% highlight cpp %}
-hDevInfo = SetupDiGetClassDevs(0L,   //Retrieve all classes
+hDevInfo = SetupDiGetClassDevs(0L,    // Retrieve all classes
                                0L,    // no enumerator
                                _hDlg, // Parent Windows, usually set to “0”

-                        //control options used in building the device information set DIGCF_PRESENT |
+                               // control options used in building the device information set DIGCF_PRESENT |
                                DIGCF_ALLCLASSES |
                                DIGCF_PROFILE);
 {% endhighlight %}

 ## Getting the Info